Lucas M. Foletta

-In his regulatory practice, Lucas has significant experience working on issues facing the energy industry, most recently representing the coalition leading the effort to open Nevada’s energy market.
+In his regulatory practice, Lucas has significant experience working on issues facing the energy industry, most recently representing some of the largest gaming companies in the state in Nevada Power Company’s general rate case.
 He has also represented numerous clients in contested proceedings before the Public Utilities Commission, including companies involved in open access proceedings and companies working to expand the availability of distributed energy resources in Nevada.
 In his government affairs practice, Lucas lobbies at both the state and local level, where he blends his knowledge of the law with his political judgment to assure successful outcomes for his clients.

 Prior to joining the Firm, Lucas served as general counsel and policy director to Nevada Governor Brian Sandoval, where he advised the Governor on legal matters in a variety of areas, including separation of powers, legislative process and administrative law.
 He also led the development of the Governor’s policy agenda and worked closely with legislators to secure successful passage of many key initiatives.

 Prior to working in the Governor’s Office, Lucas held the position of Assistant United States Attorney in the United States Attorneys Office – District of Nevada, where he prosecuted federal criminal cases, focusing on white collar matters including money laundering, mortgage fraud, tax fraud and investment fraud.
 He began his career as a law clerk for then U.S. District Court Judge Brian Sandoval.